fergald/explainer-bfcache-ccns/api.md

 ## Overview

-We propose to add an API that allows a document to declare that it must be invalidated
+We propose to add an API that allows the top-level document in a page to declare that it must be invalidated
 (evicted from BFCache or prerendering cancelled) if certain cookies or storage keys change while it is in inactive.